sleepywndud/MyScotland/README.md

-note to mysefl: Vercel deployment does not work using Wndx2 account
+note to mysefl: editing this repo for vercel deployment does not work w/wndx2 acc